NickSto/pcr/README.md

 This step aligns each family of reads, but it processes each strand separately.
 It can be parallelized with the `-p` option.

+By default, this uses the Kalign2 multiple sequence alignment algorithm.
+Use `-a mafft` to select MAFFT instead.
+Kalign2 is reccommended, as its results are of similar accuracy and it's 7-8x faster.

 #### 3. Build duplex consensus sequences from the aligned families.